The Powerpuff Girls (franchise): The Powerpuff Girls Rule!!! (2009)

-Powerpuff Girls: Dance Pantsed (2014)
+The Powerpuff Girls: Dance Pantsed (2014)

 On January 28, 2013, a new CGI special titled Powerpuff Girls: Dance Pantsed was announced to premiere that year, though it was later delayed to January 20, 2014, intended to serve as a potential pilot for a new The Powerpuff Girls series.
 Former Beatle Ringo Starr promoted the special on Cartoon Network, singing a new original song "I Wish I Was a Powerpuff Girl" with previews leading up to the airdate.
-Ringo also voiced a new character named Fibonacci Sequins in the episode.
+Starr also voiced a new character named Fibonacci Sequins in the episode.
 The special was directed by Dave Smith, who directed episodes for the series in the past, featuring the original cast members reprising their roles.
 This Powerpuff Girls special marked the first time that series creator Craig McCracken had no input.
 The main plot sees Mojo Jojo kidnap Fibonacci alongside an opera singer and a badger.
 After the Powerpuff Girls rescue them all and defeat Mojo, an undeterred Mojo then goes on to invent an evil video game called "Dance Pants R-EVILution" (a parody of the video game Dance Dance Revolution) to take over Townsville.

-The Teen Titans Go! and Powerpuff Girls Crossover (2016)
+TTG v PPG (2016)

 This episode was produced by Warner Bros.
 Animation primarily in the same art style as Teen Titans Go! despite being an episode of The Powerpuff Girls, making it the first episode produced by a studio other than Cartoon Network Studios since 1998 The Powerpuff Girls series episode "Superfriends".
 After using a repellent to temporarily hinder Blossom, Bubbles, and Buttercup, Mojo Jojo uses a teleportation device to teleport himself to Jump City in the Teen Titans Go! universe.
 There, he recruits an oblivious Beast Boy and Cyborg to help him build his monkey army.
 The girls try to follow him, only to run into Robin, Raven, and Starfire.
 Rather than showing concern for their predicament, the Titans then proceed to rope the girls into a contest to see who's the better team over the goal of stopping Mojo.